 I’m happy to devour anything that is placed on my plate which makes leftovers a perfect match for my feeding routine.

 During the week, two or three meals are crafted, which will last the rest of the week.
 In the winter, the hardier fare is common with crockpot or oven dishes.
 During summer, it’s more often something grilled.

 I save time too by only cooking and cleaning once.
 With the main meal cooked, sealed, and delivered, the mass of dishes is a one-time event.

-If dinner won’t quite stretch for another entre, I use it for lunch.
-I typically have a salad and fruit, so it doesn’t need to be big; just a splash of hardiness until dinner.
+If dinner won’t quite stretch for another entre, I use it as a lunch.
+I typically have a salad and fruit, so it doesn’t need to be big, just a splash of hardiness until dinner.

 Take your lunch prepping skills up a notch by packaging up the leftovers at the same time as serving dinner.
 Your lunches can cool while you eat and then you can load everything in the fridge at clean up time.Good Cheap Eats